opendatasoft/ods-documentation/source/creating_content/01_creating_content_page/managing_page_security.rst

 Choosing an access policy
 -------------------------

-Content pages created with the OpenDataSoft platform can either be accessible by anyone allowed on the portal, or restricted to specifically defined users.
+Content pages created with the Opendatasoft platform can either be accessible by anyone allowed on the portal, or restricted to specifically defined users.

 To choose the access policy of a content page: